Suraj151/esp8266-framework/README.md

 ### 14.9 Before you call it done

-- The mock device still compiles — proof that nothing under `src/` picked up a vendor header.
+- The posix port still compiles — proof that nothing under `src/` picked up a vendor header.
 - The bundled example builds with every flag the board can support.
 - Every `__i_*` symbol the flag set implies is defined exactly once.
 - Microsecond time is monotonic across the platform's counter wrap, and `ps` shows non-zero CPU share for tasks with sub-millisecond callbacks after a few ticks.